KhalilMeziane/Tent-Booking-App/README.md

 ### Technology Stack for backend-app
 Here is a list of the technology stack for a server-app:
-- JavaScript: JavaScript is a programming language that is widely used for building web applications.
-It is the primary language used for writing the backend logic in an Express.js application.
+- JavaScript - The programming language used for building the app.
 - Node.js: Node.js is a JavaScript runtime environment that allows developers to run JavaScript on the server-side.
-It provides a number of built-in modules that can be used to build web applications.
 - Express.js: Express.js is a lightweight and flexible Node.js web application framework.
-It provides a simple interface for building web applications and APIs.
-- RESTful APIs: Express.js is commonly used to build RESTful APIs.
-REST stands for Representational State Transfer, which is an architectural style for building web services.
+- RESTful APIs: REST stands for Representational State Transfer, which is an architectural style for building web services.
-- JWT: JWT (JSON Web Token) is a compact and self-contained mechanism for securely transmitting information between parties as a JSON object.
-It is commonly used for authentication and authorization in web applications.
+- JWT: is a compact URL-safe means of representing claims to be transferred between two parties.

 ## Folder structure
 ### client-app